WP-API/docs-v2/extending/adding/index.md

 Using `sanitize_callback` and `validate_callback` allows the main callback to act only to process the request, and prepare data to be returned using the `WP_REST_Response` class.
 By using these two callbacks, you will be able to safely assume your inputs are valid and safe when processing.

-Taking our previous example, we can ensure the parameter passed in is always an integer:
+Taking our previous example, we can ensure the parameter passed in is always a number:

 ```php
 <?php